My Group's Research

 Teaching

-In the Spring I teach CSE91: Building Quadcopters.
+In the Spring I teach CSE176e/276e: Robotic System Design and Implementation.
 In 10 weeks, students design and build a small quadcopter from scratch, including the hardware and software.
 The class covers PCB design and manufacturing, the principles of quadcopter operation, sensor filtering and fusion, simple control theory, and embedded systems programming.
 It’s lots of fun.

 In CSE42: Designing and Programming Electronic Devices, students design, build, and program simple wheeled robots while they learn basic programming in CSE11 (Introduction to Computer Science